 Hybrid Solutions: (Your Personal Cloud or NAS device)

-Another great option that is fairly recent in terms of technology is purchasing your own personal cloud storage device.
+Another great option that is relatively recent in terms of technology is purchasing your own personal cloud storage device.
 Generally speaking, when we think of the cloud, we think of networks of servers used to store data that can be accessed from your device using a web browser.
 In reality, however, all that’s really required is that you’re able to access your files online rather than having to store everything on your home computer’s hard drive and use the file system of your operating system to get to the information.

-These types of devices are often referred to as a NAS which stands for Network Attached Storage.
+These devices are often referred to as a NAS, which stands for Network Attached Storage.
 This is something you can set up yourself and is yours to configure how you want.
 There are many companies who will sell you the hardware, which is basically a small server with a web interface portal so you can access your files anywhere in the world (as long as you can get to the web).
 This gives you some options for having the best of both worlds.
 You can put your files on your cloud device which keeps them very private but still have the ability to get to them from a web browser.

 Personal cloud storage means you don’t need to worry about cloud storage services scanning your file metadata.
 Having such devices on hand also means never losing access to your files as long as the web is up and running.